Justin Timberlake performed a medley of his most beloved hits at halftime of Super Bowl 52.

 Did you catch the dance-filled act?

-Relive it HERE if not.
+HERE if not.

 The 13-plus minute performance featured Timberlake belting out such hits as “Can’t Stop This Feeling” and “Gone,” but the focus a day later is on the minute or two during which he sat at a piano and played a cover of Prince’s “I Would Die 4 U.”